Non-Profit Tax Reporting Attorney Chicago IL

 Forms: (800) 829-3676

 Tax reporting to the Illinois Attorney General: You need to file Attorney General Form AG990-IL.
-This form is due 6 months after the end of fiscal year.
-You must also submit a copy of your IRS Form 990 and you may need an audited financial statement if gross contributions was more than $300,000.
+This form is due 6 months after the end of the fiscal year.
+You must also submit a copy of your IRS Form 990 and you may need an audited financial statement if gross contributions were more than $300,000.
 Send these reports to: